 A number of medical conditions can cause abnormal jaundice (see risk factors below).
 This type of jaundice usually appears within the first 24 hours after birth.
-It can also be combined with breast milk jaundice and/or starvation jaundice so it is still important to get feeding off to a good start with help from your IBCLC (and see ABM Clinical Protocol #22, 2010).
+It can also be combined with breast milk jaundice and/or starvation jaundice so, as above, it is still important to get feeding off to a good start with help from your IBCLC (and see ABM Clinical Protocol #22, 2017).

 Blood Incompatibility Jaundice

 One of the risk factors for abnormal jaundice is if there are certain incompatible blood types between mother and baby.
 Derby National Health Service (NHS) in the United Kingdom have a handout explaining more:

 If the mother’s blood group is negative and the baby’s blood group is positive, antibodies may be made by the mother to protect her against what the body recognises as different cells.
 These antibodies invade the baby’s blood stream and surround his/her red blood cells causing them to break down.
 This is called ‘Haemolytic Disease of the Newborn’.
 It is usually prevented by screening during pregnancy and by the mother having an ‘Anti D’ injection to prevent the antibodies being produced.

 Different blood groups already have antibodies present.
 This means that if the mother’s and the baby’s blood group are different and they become mixed for some reason, the mother’s antibodies will break down the baby’s red blood cells, as happens with Rh incompatibility.
 Both of the above conditions are usually diagnosed quickly, as your baby will become jaundiced within 24 hours of birth.

 Some babies are more at risk of jaundice than others.
 A list of some of the risk factors includes:

 - Babies not feeding well and not pooping often, babies losing more than 10% of their bodyweight, or if mother’s milk supply is late to come in